-All prospective students are required to complete the online application form and pay the $155 application fee.
+All prospective students are required to complete the online application form.

 An official, certified copy (English translation) of all college transcripts.